 In the future, all crypto service providers, regardless of whether they are affected by MiCA regulation, will be required to disclose transactions to their European Union resident clientele.
 Furthermore, the reporting requirements also extend to e-money and e-money tokens in accordance with MiCA.
 The reporting obligation applies to both domestic and cross-border transactions.

-The relevant information must be submitted to the competent authorities no later than 31 January of the year following the relevant calendar year of the transaction to be reported.
+The relevant information must be submitted to the competent authorities by 31 January of the year following the relevant calendar year of the transaction to be reported.
 Reporting is only required in one EU Member State: for crypto service providers subject to MiCA, this is the Member State in which they are authorised.

 Service providers not covered by MiCA but must disclose information about EU-based clients are required to register once.